nguyenho51/mini-reddit/README.md

 # Mini Reddit

-A light installation of Reddit where a user can fetch new feed from the top 100-most popular subreddits, hit the "Like" button and so on.
+A light installation of Reddit where a user can fetch news feed from the top 100-most popular subreddits, hit the "Like" button and so on.

 ## Installation